wilvk/blog-hugo/content/posts/python-hex-strings.md

 From a string of hex to a string of characters, we can use `bytes.fromhex(hex_string).decode()`

 Note that the last `.decode()` will fail as there are bytes that cannot be converted back to a character representation.

-A string representation of a series of hex values may not be printable, and may not even convert neatly to an encoding such a utf-8.
+A string representation of a series of hex values may not be printable, and may not even convert neatly to an encoding such a `utf-8`.
 In many cases, this is not an issue as the string is a binary representation of something else anyway and is not dissimilar to a fixed-length array of characters without a null-terminator - but I digress.
 This is partly why base64 is commonly used across the wire.

 ## Conversion between hex and integers for calculation of long numbers.

 As a final step, we may want to use this hex string representation as an integer value.
-This is probably the most straightforwad step, where we just cast our string to an int() and define that it is of base 16, for example:
+This is probably the most straightforwad step, where we just cast our string to an `int()` and define that it is of base `16`, for example:

 ```python
 >>> int('4141412d424242', 16)